neilscott/datadetective/src/employment/latest-information.md

   <div class="grid-column-1-md">

-Thanks for providing us with your findings.
-Unfortunately, the teams have identified different schools.
+Thanks for providing us with your findings

+You have provided us with the correct score.
+Unfortunately, though, the Environment Team and the Employment Team have identified different schools.

 An update from our researchers indicates that we need to know about parents&rsquo; jobs **AND** where children live to identify the correct school.

 This is no longer a race between teams.
-You’re going to have to work together and share data.
+You're going to have to work together and share data.